vorakl/vbl/src.docs/content/pages/str.rst

 parameters:
 -----------

-    - *format_string*
-        a common printf's format string
+    - *format_string*, a common printf's format string
-    - *output_var* or *-*
-        a variable for saving the output.
+    - *output_var* or *-*, a variable for saving the output.
 If it's empty or '-', then prints to the stdout
-    - *input*
-        if it's set, then it's used as a source of data.
+    - *input*, if it's set, then it's used as a source of data.
 In this case, the second parameter cannot be empty!

 examples:
 ---------